vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 email integration and more makes Teams a unique asset to increase your company's efficiency

-### Myth 9 -- Office 365 is incompatible with third-party business-critical apps
+### Myth 9 -- Microsoft 365 is incompatible with third-party business-critical apps

-**Fact -- Microsoft is constantly working to make Office 365 compatible with the apps your employees need for effective work**
+**Fact -- Microsoft is constantly working to make Microsoft 365 compatible with the apps your employees need for effective work**

-Microsoft is always adding functionality and making improvements to Office 365, so when your users need a new third-party tool, you don't have to worry about its security.
+Microsoft is always adding functionality and making improvements to Microsoft 365, so when your users need a new third-party tool, you don't have to worry about its security.
 Instead, you can rely on a security framework that's already in place, allowing users to take advantage of the productivity.
 This means your IT department can allow users to adopt the tool that best fits their needs.
-The single identity gives you the ability to bring in third-party cloud providers and integrate with your Azure AD user account, using the same security and compliance tools that you do for Office 365.
-Long story short, your users can use business-critical apps, easily integrating them into their Office 365 accounts, giving them access to necessary data and enjoying the security your admins will appreciate.
+The single identity gives you the ability to bring in third-party cloud providers and integrate with your Azure AD user account, using the same security and compliance tools that you do for Microsoft 365.
+Long story short, your users can use business-critical apps, easily integrating them into their Microsoft 365 accounts, giving them access to necessary data and enjoying the security your admins will appreciate.

 Summing up our myths-debunking article, let's outline one important
-point: when you start moving toward the cloud, you may be astonished to find out how many interesting and useful features you may discover exploring Office 365.
+point: when you start moving toward the cloud, you may be astonished to find out how many interesting and useful features you may discover exploring Microsoft 365.
 That's a great opportunity for your business to be more cost-efficient and control the process of your information and communication management, and much more.